Skip to Main Content

 The restaurant serves a menu that combines Italian and Moroccan cooking, a pairing that is less arbitrary than it sounds given the property's founding narrative.
 It operates with an ocean view, which at a property of this elevation and position means a genuinely long sight line over the Atlantic.
 The beach club sits below, accessible by shuttle or a twenty-minute walk down the hillside, and provides the more casual counterpart to the main property's architectural seriousness: white-canopied cabanas, mint tea, cocktails, and direct beach access on a stretch of Moroccan Atlantic coastline that sees none of the resort density found further south.

 Rates begin at $267 per night, positioning the property below flagship Moroccan palaces like Fairmont Tazi Palace in Tangier but above the entry level of the riad sector.
-At eighteen rooms, it operates at a scale where the guest-to-space ratio remains high and the experience avoids the anonymity of larger resort formats.
+At eighteen rooms, it operates at a scale that preserves privacy and a sense of space.
 For Moroccan north Atlantic travel, our full Larache guide covers the port, the surrounding landscape, and the limited but growing context for the area.

 Guests arriving from Tangier should plan for approximately an hour by road.
 There is no public transport connection of note, and the property's natural-park setting means arrival by private car or arranged transfer is the practical default.
 The remoteness is not a flaw in the offer; it is the offer.
 What La Fiermontina Ocean sells is the absence of the infrastructure that surrounds most luxury hotel stays, and at this location, that absence is complete.